AbhijyYdv547/NeuroNote/README.md

 pnpm install

 # Create environment variables
-Change .env.example to .env file
+Change .env.example to .env file and add same JWT_SECRET in every folder
 # Also, add your Gemini API key to /apps/server/.env
 # Change the Database url in /packages/db folder to a proper postgres db url